fh

-: the FlakeHub CLI
+fh: the FlakeHub CLI

 Installation

-The nix run
+The nix shell

-command above builds fh
+command above builds fh locally on your computer.

-We will be providing pre-built binaries soon.
+We will provide pre-built binaries soon.

 NixOS

-CLI readily available on a NixOS system:
+To make the fh CLI available on a NixOS system:

 {

-description = "My NixOS config.";
+description = "My NixOS config";

-inputs.fh.url = "https://flakehub.com/f/DeterminateSystems/fh/*.tar.gz";
+inputs.fh.url = "https://flakehub.com/f/DeterminateSystems/fh/*";

-inputs.nixpkgs.url = "https://flakehub.com/f/NixOS/nixpkgs/0.2305.*.tar.gz";
+inputs.nixpkgs.url = "https://flakehub.com/f/NixOS/nixpkgs/0.2405.*";

 outputs = { nixpkgs, fh, ... } @ inputs: {